 Player characters are given goals to achieve.
-These are task-focussed actions to be achieved in the game world as part of the story you are creating.
+These are task focussed actions to be achieved in the game world as part of the story you are creating.
 Up to three goals are noted on the character sheet.
-They provide a guide to the player in directing the character's actions during play.
+They are there to guide a player in directing the character's actions during play.
 The character will get a bonus when facing Challenges that are tightly bound to their goals.
-Similarly, if the character is initiating actions that run counter to their goals then he will take a penalty.
+Similarly if the character is initiating actions that run counter to their goals then he will take a penalty.